SpilumNet/Website/_posts/2018-10-15-firstnews.md

 ---
 author: apher
 type: news
+description: This is the first news post
 ---
-So, this is my first post on this website.
+So, this is my first news post on this website.

 It is just a test.